erlint1212/pokedex/README.md

 * Get hands-on practice with local Go development and tooling
 * Learn about caching and how to use it to improve performance

+### Improvements

+* Make it so cache and API functions only send relevant information instead of the whole API response, memory efficency.